Zha0rong/RABID-seq/README.md

 #### Combining samples that correspond to a single mouse
 To ensure unique cell barcoding, cells from a single mouse are divided into samples for sequencing and must be combined at the time of analysis.
 This allows all cell-cell connections to be determined within each mouse.

-The sample sheets are **coma-delimited csv** files  with the following information:
+The sample sheet is a **coma-delimited csv** file with the following information:

 	1. Name of the overall samples (mice, biological units)
 	2. Names of individual samples (sequencing libraries)
 	3. Names of the input files (sequencing files)

-Different samples sheets are needed depending on the type of input files you have.
-Please refer to the two templates we have provided for **Case 1**: Raw data and **Case 2**: Filtered data.
+A different samples sheet format is needed depending on the type of input files you have.
+Please refer to the two templates we have provided for **Case 1: Raw data and Case 2: Filtered data.**.

-#### Case 1: Raw data
 Suppose that you have **sample A, B and C** from **Mouse 1**.
-If you want to determine the connection of cells between different samples.
 The sample sheet will look like:

+#### Case 1: Raw data
 |Read1|Read2|Read3|Overall_Sample_Name|Individual_Sample_Name|
 |:---:|:---:|:---:|:---:|:---:|
 |A_R1.fastq.gz|A_R2.fastq.gz|A_R3.fastq.gz|Overall_sample1|A|